panosru/OxyNode/README.md

 will listen any alternatives ! :)
 * I revisit the code daily so things could be changed on how they work (flow may be changed to if I find that something could work in a better way)
+* A/B Testing script to make A/B Testing easy to use!
+* A growl like notification lib
+* Plupload of course... best upload way in my opinion
+* Form user-input auto saver (so if browser crash or something happens the use won't have to re-type again everything he may lost)
+* Mustache.js as an extra option for templating :) you could use mustache.js or underscore.js or both!
+* some node.js modules I belive could be useful to have in RIA app
+* Icons! lots of them!

+Lot's of more things are on their way!